CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/network_traffic_annotations.md

      Note that settings look different on different platforms, make sure your description works everywhere!
    * `chrome_policy`: Policy configuration that disables or limits this network request.
-This would be a text serialized protobuf of any enterprise policy.
+This would be a text serialized protobuf of any **non-device** enterprise policy.
+See policy list or `out/Debug/gen/components/policy/proto/chrome_settings.proto` for the full list of policies.
+     * Note: Use `chrome_device_policy` instead for device policies.
-     See policy list or  chrome_settings.proto for the full list of policies.
+   * `chrome_device_policy`: Policy configuration that disables or limits this network request.
+This would be a text serialized protobuf of any **device** enterprise policy.
+See `components/policy/proto/chrome_device_policy.proto` for the full list of policies.
+     * Note: Use `chrome_policy` instead for non-device policies (e.g. user policies).
    * `policy_exception_justification`: If there is no policy to disable or limit this request, a justification can be presented here.
+   * `deprecated_policies`: Policy names disabling or limiting this network request which are currently deprecated.
+These should be a subset of the policies in the `chrome_policy` field.
+If a policy is removed from the `chrome_policy` field, then it should be removed from this field also.
 * `comments`: If required, any human readable extra comments.

 ### Format and Examples